 Zoe C, “Why do you say that?”

-McKenzie shrugs, I jump in, “The behavior started around the time the new piano teacher came on the scene.
+McKenzie shrugs, I jump in, “The behavior started after the new piano teacher came on the scene.
 It’s the logical place to start.”

 Zoe C, “Dance today at four, we should have McKenzie read the crowd there.
 Piano is tomorrow, but no reason we can’t pass by the teacher’s place and see what we can see.”